Round dance (honey bee): Communicating profitability

 The round dance communicates the subjective evaluation of a food resource's profitability made by the forager.
 In regards to nectar, a common food source for honey bees, profitability is determined by its energetic value.
 Karl von Frisch originally suggested a relationship between what he termed the "liveliness" of the round dance and the value of the food source.
 Since then, the liveliness of the round dance has been dissected into quantifiable parts.
 Honey bees communicate information regarding the profitability of a food source through: rate of reversals, number of reversals, and dance duration.
 Research indicates that the rate of reversals in the round dance is the measure of profitability that is most highly correlated to food source quality.
 The energetic value of the food source is also correlated with several aspects of the dance sound.
 There is a positive correlation between energetic value and mean carrier frequency, pulse repetition rate, amplitude, and duration of the sound bursts.

 However, costs can be associated with the food sources, and consequently lower their subjective profitability.
 Some possible costs include: distance from the hive, and nectar flow rate.
 Furthermore, the forager's subjective rating of the profitability of a food source depends on the quality of food sources that the forager had previously encountered.
-If the forager had previously encountered a food source of higher energetic value, and less cost, she will rate the current food source as less profitable than if she had previously encountered a food source of less energetic value.
+If the forager had previously encountered a food source of higher energetic value, and less cost, it will rate the current food source as less profitable than if it had previously encountered a food source of less energetic value.
 Thus, the forager bee integrates the costs and benefits associated with each potential food source and communicates their subjective profitability through their round dance performance.
 However, the forager bee only communicates the food source if it passes a certain concentration threshold for dancing, by passing this threshold it is determined that there are enough benefits associated with the food source to justify expending the energy required for performing the round dance.